MXA RACE TEST: THE REAL TEST OF THE 2022 KTM 350SXF

-Notes: Don’t be afraid to go higher or lower on the air pressure.
-Bleed the outer chambers at regular intervals.
+Notes: Bleed the outer chambers at regular intervals.
 Reset the air pressure to your chosen settings between motos (once the forks have cooled down from riding).

 WP SHOCK SETTINGS

-Most MXA test riders added more high-speed compression and more rebound.
-MXA test riders don’t stray far from the stock 15 clicks out on low-speed compression, relying on the high-speed and rebound adjustments to have a crossover effect on the whole shock.
-For hardcore racing, we recommend this shock setup for the 2021 KTM 350SXF (stock specs are in parentheses):
+Most MXA test riders added more high-speed compression and more rebound, but, as a rule, MXA test riders don’t stray far from the stock 15 clicks out on low-speed compression, relying on the high-speed and rebound adjustments to have a crossover effect on the whole shock.
+For hardcore racing, we recommend this shock setup for the 2022 KTM 350SXF (stock specs are in parentheses):

 Spring rate: 45 N/mm

 Race sag: 105mm

 Hi-compression: 1-1/4 turns out (1-1/2 turns out stock)

 Lo-compression: 15 clicks out